krauseannelize/nb-math-ms-exercises/s02_conditional_probability/exercises-conditional-probability.md

 $P(A \mid C) = \dfrac{P(A \cap C)}{P(C)} = \dfrac{1}{4} \div \dfrac{2}{3} = \dfrac{1}{4} \times \dfrac{3}{2} = \dfrac{1 \times 3}{4 \times 2} = \dfrac{3}{8}$

-The probability of selecting a manager given that they are in a meeting is $\dfrac{3}{8}$ or 0.38.
+The probability of selecting a manager given that they are in a meeting is $\dfrac{3}{8}$ or $0.38$.

 ---

 ## Exercise 6

-A factory produces 100 lightbulbs, of which 10 are defective.
+>A factory produces 100 lightbulbs, of which 10 are defective.
 Two lightbulbs are selected randomly, one after the other without replacement.
+>

-1. What is the probability that the first lightbulb selected is defective and the second lightbulb is not defective?
+>1.
+What is the probability that the first lightbulb selected is defective and the second lightbulb is not defective?
-2. Use the multiplication rule to calculate the joint probability of these two events.
+>2.
+Use the multiplication rule to calculate the joint probability of these two events.

 **Solution 1**

 $A$ | First lightbulb is defective
 $B$ | Second lightbulb is not defective

 $P(A) = \dfrac{10}{100} = \dfrac{1}{10}$